ardatan/graphql-tools/website/docs/stitch-type-merging.md

 This resolver switches to a batched implementation in the presence of a `mergedTypeConfig.key` function.
 You may also provide your own custom implementation, however... note the extremely important `skipTypeMerging` setting.
 Without this option, your gateway will recursively merge types forever!

 Note that when using a custom `resolve` implementation, `fieldName` and `args` are not required.
-Secondary to an underlying implementation detail, however, `fieldName` must also be included, whenever ary fields are being federated.
+Secondary to an underlying implementation detail, however, `fieldName` must also be included, whenever ary fields are being computed.